 Meningitis is the swelling of the meninges.
 The meninges is the lining around the brain and spinal cord, caused mainly by germs entering the body.

-Anyone can get meningitis, anywhere, anytime although some people are at a higher risk.
+Anyone can get this condition, anywhere, anytime although some people are at a higher risk.

-Young children are at higher risk of contracting meningitis as they do not have such a well-developed immune system.
+Young children are at higher risk of contracting it as they do not have such a well-developed immune system.
 Other age groups can be at risk of contracting different specific types of meningitis.

-Globally it is estimated over 5 million people per year are affected by meningitis.
+Globally it is estimated over 5 million people per year are affected by this condition.
 Some of these will not survive and 2/10 are left with an impairment such as a brain injury or amputation.